zetxqx/gateway-api-inference-extension/.github/ISSUE_TEMPLATE/new-release.md

    export RC=1
    ```

-4. The vLLM image tag defaults to `0.7.2` for a release.
-Optionally, change the vLLM image tag.
+4. The vLLM image tag defaults to `v0.7.2` for a release.
+Set the `VLLM` environment variable if a newer [tag][vllm-tag] has been published.
 For example:

    ```shell
    export VLLM=0.7.3